Pruning Neural Networks: Optimize and Accelerate Inference

 return model

-Depth pruning: layer removal
+Depth pruning: removing layers

 def depth_prune_llm(model, layers_to_remove: list[int]):